ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 In this scenario, we will set up information barriers policies that prevent people in one group (we'll call them Investors) from communicating with people in another group (we'll call them Research).

 > [!IMPORTANT]
-> **Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for information barriers](#prepare-your-environment-for-information-barriers).
+> **Before you begin the following procedure, make sure you have completed the steps in the section, [Start here: Prepare your environment for information barriers](#start-here-prepare-your-environment-for-information-barriers).

 1. As a global administrator or compliance administrator, define two groups by running the following PowerShell cmdlets in Exchange Online:<br>